phouse512/blog/_posts/2018-01-06-version-control-with-flyway.markdown

 hosted by AWS, and connect many of our services to it.
 When we've needed to make changes, it was a matter of jumping on the instance and manually writing SQL for table/index modifications.
-This has been fine with only two people on the team, but as we grow, this doesn't scale anymore.
+This has been fine with only two people on the team, but not with a team of six.

 Growing our team is the main reason why we've started version controlling our database, but it's not the only one.
 When I got started with this concept,